 The thoughtful engineering behind the macro programming empowers gamers to easily program macros that execute complex commands.
 We found the software to be intuitive to use and also liked how easy it was to edit the macros we had saved.
 Of all of the keyboards we tested, the K100 was the best in this respect.
 Other keyboards offer macro recording or keymapping, but we found it tedious in most cases, so we were inclined to use it less while gaming.
 There is also no doubt that the K100 is lightning-fast.
 We tested the optical switches, which are ideal for FPS and MMO games.

-The K100 is for gamer enthusiasts who want the utmost in performance, customization, convenience, and comfort.
-It is an expensive keyboard, but it over-delivers critical features and lighting technology.
-We are confident this keyboard will help a gamer fully use their skills, pursue ever higher levels of play, and have an incredible form of technology that supports their growth.
+If you're a gameing enthusiast who wants the utmost in performance, customization, convenience, and comfort, the K100 is the one for you.
+The price is steep, but it over-delivers critical features and lighting technology.
+If you're shopping for a more budget-friendly option, look at the Corsair K55 RGB Pro XT below.
+But overall, we're confident the K100 will help a gamer fully use their skills, pursue ever higher levels of play, and have an incredible form of technology that supports their growth.

 Nonetheless, no product is flawless.
 Despite excelling in various aspects, the Corsair K100 has a shortcoming regarding the types of available switches.
 Corsair OPX optical switches or Cherry MX Speed switches can be selected, but both of these are linear, so aficionados of clicky or tactile switches will be disappointed.
 If you want a model that offers a range of switch types, check out the Redragon K552 to give you more versatility.